yuvapoojary/telegram.js/README.md

 # telegram.js
-A powerfull JavaScript library for interacting with discord API
+A powerfull JavaScript library for interacting with telegram API